fnugent24/fnugent24.github.io/about.md

 My intentions to produce this e-portfolio are to both provide a detailed account of my skills and experiences as well as to use as a platform of reflection during my progression at university.

 ### How
-These reflections will be displayed in separate categories, easily accessible from the home page.
+These reflections will be displayed in separate categories of posts, easily accessible from the home page.